 A distinction can be made between decision factors that can be controlled in the real world, and noise factors that cannot.
 For example, in a simulation of search-and-rescue operations after a natural disaster, the decision factors might include the communication systems, available equipment, or number of people on the rescue team.
 Noise factors might include weather conditions, the number and location of those in need of rescue, and the skill levels of the emergency medical technicians.
-An alternative to an exploratory analysis that seeks to understand how these noise factors affect the responses is a robust design approach, where the goal of the experiment(s) is to identify points in the decision space that yield good performance across the range of noise factor settings-in other words, to identify robust systems, rather than systems that are effective only against specific threat and environmental factors.
+An alternative to an exploratory analysis that seeks to understand how these noise factors affect the responses is a robust design approach, where the goal of the experiment(s) is to identify points in the decision space that yield good performance across the range of noise factor settings-in other words, to identify robust systems, rather than systems that are effective only against specific threat and environmental conditions-particularly if these correspond to the most favorable settings for threat and environmental factors.
 The robust design philosophy was pioneered by Taguchi (1987) for manufactured-product design, where it has been successfully used to achieve high-quality products while keeping costs in line.
 It also facilitates the evaluation of trade-offs between quality and cost.
 An important consideration for the simulation community is that the robust design philosophy explicitly requires analysts to consider variances, as well as means, in assessing system performance.